coffee-mug/cloudflare-workers-as-prompt/cloudflare-r2-image-tutorial.md

 2. Retrieve a list of all uploaded images
 3. Get a specific image by its key

+First, install Hono in our project.
+Create the base index.ts file that will contain the application code.

-Please create the necessary endpoints:
+Then, please create the necessary endpoints:
 - POST /upload - for uploading images
 - GET /images - to list all images
 - GET /images/:key - to get a specific image

 Make sure to handle CORS properly to allow browser access, and include appropriate error handling.
+To do so, use the included hono cors middleware in "hono/cors"

+Do not genrate any front-end for now, it will be tackled in the next prompt.
 ```

 ## Step 4: Building the Frontend